studio24/mac-setup/mac-setup.md

 * Adds office printers
 * Sets up default finder and preferences

-## 3) Setting up software
+## 4) Setting up essential software

 In order to setup software on your Mac you first need email, 1Password and Slack so you can store complex, secure passwords and communicate with the team.

 ### Email

 * Open the Mail app
-* Select Other Mail account
+* Select "Other Mail account"
-* Ensure your Name, Email Address and Password are filled in (the support team can provide this information)
+* Ensure your username, email address and password are filled in (the support team can provide this information)
-* On the next screen ensure the account type is IMAP and both incoming and outgoing servere are set as `secure.emailsrvr.com`
+* Ensure the account type is "IMAP" and both incoming and outgoing servere are set as `secure.emailsrvr.com`
-* Tick "Mail" and Done
+* Select the apps you want to use: tick "Mail" and untick "Notes"
-* Select "Protect Mail Activity" and continue
+* Select "Protect Mail activity" and continue

 You can setup your email signature once your have intranet access via [Email signature](https://intranet.studio24.net/staff/email-signature).
 Copy and paste this into your Mail client (Preferences, Signatures).

 ### 1Password

 Once you have email access you should have an invitation to 1Password.
 If you haven't recieved this please contact Simon or Julie to add your user.

+If you have an existing computer you can use this to setup 1Password on your new computer.
+Go to: _Accounts > Studio 24 > Set up another device_.
+You can scan a setup code or send yourself a link via email.

+If you need to enter the account details the sign-in address is: `studio24.1password.com`

 You can read about [getting started with 1Password](https://support.1password.com/explore/team-member/).

 #### Choosing a good 1Password account password

 You will have to remember your 1Password account password, the Support team can reset this for you if required.
 We recommend using three random words, separated by spaces or hyphens.

+#### 1Password browser extensions

+You can use 1Password via your web browser to make password entry easy.
+Visit https://support.1password.com/getting-started-browser/

 #### Password policy

 Once you have access to 1Password please ensure you store all your personal logins to your personal vault in 1Password (this is private to you).
 It is a requirement to set complex, secure passwords for all services.
 We define complex passwords as a minimum of 16 characters.
 We also recommend using two-factor authentication (2FA) wherever possible.

+#### Emergency kit

+You can download an emergency kit with your key login details.
+See https://support.1password.com/emergency-kit/

+Do not store the emergency kit file on your computer, either move this to your personal Google Drive or print and store securely.

 ### Slack